SNHU-CS/CS-330/module06/mod6_tutorials.md

 * Animate an object.

-Animating an object, in its simplest form, is just updating its location, orientation, size and any other attributes as a function of time.
+Animating an object, in its simplest form, is just updating its location, orientation, size, and any other attributes as a function of time.
 For this simple example, we are going to have the point light orbit around the origin.
 This will demonstrate how to use time to update the position of our light.
-It will also allow us to examine the results of the Phong Lighting model for different relative positions of the light respective to the object, as well as the camera in respect to the object and the light.
+It will also allow us to examine the results of the Phong Lighting model for different relative positions of the light and the object, as well as the camera in respect to the object and the light.
 Remember that you can still control the camera with the WASD controls and the mouse.
 Also, to have some control over the animation, we have updated the `UProcessInput` function to stop the orbiting when pressing key `K`, and resume it when pressing `L`.

 In `URender` we define the orbiting angular speed as `45` degrees/second and update the position by rotating it around the Y axis (the up direction in world space).
 Also remember that variable `gDeltaTime` holds the time elapsed in seconds since the last frame (the last iteration of the render loop).